painaddict/cpp-practice/README.md

 some of these programs will not compile.

-many of the example are taken from Koenig, Andrew - Accelerated C++_ Practical Programming
+many of the examples are taken from Koenig, Andrew - Accelerated C++_ Practical Programming